Hospice Nurse

 What do you think of hospice as an institution, compared to how they treat old age in some Latin American countries where the elderly move back in with their children in their final years and are surrounded by family?

-Asked by Flaherty about 11 years ago
+Asked by Flaherty over 11 years ago

 In my experience in hospice most of my patients were at home surrounded by loved ones in their last days.
 There are elderly people in nursing homes that I have cared for also.
 We do not have in patient hospices here in northwest Alabama, which is somewhat unfortunate for those with no family because I have also had these patients at home and noone with them around the clock, in an inpatient hospice they would have around clock presence of others.
 Other ethnic backgrounds where elderly live with children is wonderful and those that live here still utilize hospice and it is a better overall experience when family is supportive and present.